lauriskwan/american-dream-2025/README.md

-# ReadyTable - Intelligent Dine-in Pre-ordering System
+# ReadyTable - Intelligent Virtual Queue System

-ReadyTable is a web application that allows diners to pre-order meals for a timed, dine-in experience, eliminating wait times.
-The platform leverages data analytics and generative AI to provide intelligent insights and operational efficiencies for partner restaurants.
+ReadyTable is a web application that eliminates restaurant wait times through an intelligent virtual queue system.
+Diners join a queue remotely, place their order, and receive notifications when it's time to arrive - ensuring their table is ready and their food is prepared and ready to be served the moment they sit down.

 ## 🏗️ Architecture Overview

-**Phase 1: Local PoC** - A fully functional version that runs locally **Phase 2: AWS Deployment** - Scalable cloud deployment on AWS
+**Phase 1: Local PoC** - A fully functional queue-based system that runs locally **Phase 2: AWS Deployment** - Scalable cloud deployment on AWS

 ### Technology Stack